 Modern gearing systems are hugely sensitive to alignment and a bent mech hanger is often the root cause of poor shifting.
 Although a seriously bent hanger is destined straight for the bin, it's possible to tweak a slightly bent one back into line with an alignment tool.

 Basically, the tool is just a big lever with a thread that screws into the hole where your derailleur fits into the hanger.
 Using the sliding guide on the arm, you then tweak it using your wheel as reference point until it's square.
+Be aware though that some hangers are made of purest cheddaranium and break under even gentle force.
+Best buy a spare before you start leaning on the original one.

 Fitting a press-fit headset or bottom bracket is often a job that has even pretty experienced home mechanics turned to their local shop, but it's possible to get an inexpensive press that still does the job, such as this X-Tools model.
 We would suggest that you study the instructions carefully and make sure you know what you're doing and go steady when using it, otherwise you can do some serious, incurable damage to a frame by pushing in headset cups at an angle.